Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Viaduct views, cozy creaks, and a carrot sandwich trick

 Breakfast was just as good as the day before—fresh yogurt, ripe fruit, and coffee in a quiet room with windows looking out over the trees and side yard.
 It was hard to leave.
-If we hadn’t already been booked elsewhere, I might’ve asked to stay another night.
+It was hard to leave—if we hadn’t already been booked elsewhere, I might’ve asked to stay another night.

 Mansewood felt like one of those rare places you’d come back to even if you weren’t hiking.